yagoferrer/map-tools/README.md

   }
 });
 ```
-Since [0.2.0](https://github.com/yagoferrer/gmplus/releases/tag/0.2.0) you can use curly brackets to display variables from `data`
+Use curly brackets to display variables from `data`

 Add more [infoWindow options](https://developers.google.com/maps/documentation/javascript/reference#InfoWindowOptions) inside `bubble`.
 The default **event** is `click` but you can change it with the `event` property.